Complete Guide to Gynecomastia and Male Breast Reduction

 Male breast reduction surgery costs can vary widely.
 According to statistics from the American Society of Plastic Surgeons (ASPS), in 2014 the average cost of gynecomastia reduction surgery in the United States was roughly $3,000-$3,500.

-However, that price doesn't necessarily include anesthesia, operating room facilities or other related expenses.
+However, that price doesn't necessarily include anesthesia, operating room facilities and other related expenses.
 Once everything is factored in, the final tally will likely be closer to $6,000 or $7,000 as the following need to paid for:

 - Anesthesia fees